tilburgsciencehub/website/content/topics/Visualization/data-visualization/dashboarding/data-exploration-app-shiny.md

 ---

 ## Overview
-This article is created to guide you through the process of developing a `Shiny` application tailored for `Exploratory Data Analysis` (`EDA`). `Shiny`'s framework transforms data management, enabling the creation of web applications that not only display statistical results but also serve as dynamic platforms for interactive data exploration.
+This article is aimed at assisting you in the development of a `Shiny` application focused on `Exploratory Data Analysis` (EDA).
+The Shiny framework enhances data management capabilities, facilitating the creation of web applications.
+These applications can provide dynamic environments for interactive data exploration.

 In `EDA`, the ability to interact with data is crucial. `Shiny` applications allows users to filter, sort, and visualize data in various ways, fostering a deeper and more intuitive understanding of the underlying trends and patterns.

 As you progress through this article, you'll acquire the skills to use `Shiny` for various `EDA` tasks.
 This includes uploading and processing data, creating visual representations, and building interactive features that enhance data exploration.
-By the end, you'll be equipped with the skillsto develop `Shiny` applications that enable comprehensive and insightful data analyses.
+By the end, you'll be equipped with the skills to develop `Shiny` applications that enable comprehensive and insightful data analyses.

 ## Data Management in Shiny